scipy/scipy.org/www/install.rst

 Individual binary and source packages
 -------------------------------------

-The maintainers of many of the packages in the :ref:`Scipy stack
+The maintainers of many of the packages in the :ref:`SciPy stack
 <stackspec>` provide "official" binary installers for common Windows
 and OS-X systems that can be used to install the packages one by one.
 These installers are generally built to be compatible